 Faith Sherman is featured in a recently released recording of Rappahannock County, a music theater work commissioned in commemoration of the 150th anniversary of the start of the American Civil War.
 The Virginia Opera premiered this unique work in 2011.
 It was composed by Ricky Ian Gordon to lyrics by Mark Campbell.
 It is comprised of 20 songs for soloists and chamber orchestra.

-Ms. Sherman will sing a mezzo-soprano role in Lera Auerbach’s groundbreaking a cappella opera, The Blind.
+In July Ms. Sherman sang a mezzo-soprano role in Lera Auerbach’s groundbreaking a cappella opera, The Blind.
 The opera, based on the symbolist play by Maeterlinck, focuses solely on the human voice.
 The work is scored for 12 a capella singers and no musical instruments whatsoever.
-The Blind is presented by American Opera Projects.
-Julian Wachner will conduct, and the stage director is John La Bouchardiere.
+The Blind was presented by American Opera Projects.
+Julian Wachner conducted, and the stage director was John La Bouchardiere.